 But just because Sunflowers are easy to grow does not mean that they should be dismissed from the grown-up garden.
-The variety of Sunflowers available to the home gardener is absolutely amazing and, as an added bonus, Sunflowers can help attract some local birds to your garden.
+The variety of Sunflowers available to the home gardener is amazing, and, as a bonus, Sunflowers can help attract some local birds to your garden.

 Sunflowers also come in a variety of petal counts.
 While the single layer of petals is still the most common, you can find quite a few Sunflower varieties with double and teddy bear petal layers.
 All of these sunflower options ensure that when you add these flowers to your garden, it will be anything but blah.

 If you decide to add Sunflowers to your garden, there are a few things you will want to keep in mind.

 First of all, they are called sunflowers for a reason.
 They need sun.
 Make sure that the location you choose for your Sunflowers gets full sun.

 Second, you do not need to worry about soil too much.
 They are not picky about the conditions of the soil, but they are plants.
 They will do better in better soil.

 Third, Sunflower seed shells do contain a substance that is toxic to grass.
 So, you will need to either harvest the Sunflower heads before the seeds begin to fall out, or you will need to plant your Sunflowers in a location where you do not mind any nearby grass being killed.